jklina/fixelpuckers/README.markdown

 This is going to be a large project so any help is appreciated.
 I ask that any submitted coded come with proper tests.

+This project uses Amazon S3 for storing images.
+You can either use your own credentials (I believe Amazon has a free 5GB tier), or ask me for the test credentials I use.

+These credentials are stored in environment variables.

 Questions
 =========